GoogleChrome/developer.chrome.com/site/en/blog/fledge-api/index.md

 #### First-party context

-To access FLEDGE APIs on your site, add the origin trial token to your web pages using one of the following methods for every page on which you would like to test the API:
+To access the FLEDGE API on your site, add the origin trial token to your web pages using one of the following methods for every page on which you would like to test the API:

 +   As a meta tag in the &lt;head&gt;: